nerves-project/nerves/docs/Getting Started.md

 ### Wireless and wired Ethernet connections
 The `config/config.exs` generated in a new Nerves project will setup connections for USB and Ethernet by default.
-Instructions on further configuring them, or to configure wireless connections, please refer to the [VintageNet](https://github.com/nerves-networking/vintage_net) documentation.
+Instructions on further configuring them, or to configure wireless connections, please refer to [Configure networking](https://hexdocs.pm/nerves/user-interfaces.html#configure-networking) or [VintageNet](https://hexdocs.pm/vintage_net) documentation.

 ### Alternate connection methods